Logistic Regression

 Logistic Regression can be used with Rank for feature scoring.
 See Learners as Scorers for an example.

-The widget is used just as any other widget for inducing a classifier.
-This is an example demonstrating prediction results with logistic regression on the hayes-roth dataset.
-We first load hayes-roth_learn in the File widget and pass the data to Logistic Regression.
-Then we pass the trained model to Predictions.
+The widget is used just as any other widget for training a classifier.
+This is an example demonstrating prediction results with logistic regression on the heart_disease dataset.
+We first load heart_disease in the File widget and pass it to Data Sampler, which splits the data at 70:30 ratio.
+Then we pass the Data Sample to Logistic Regression and the trained model to Predictions.

-Now we want to predict class value on a new dataset.
-We load hayes-roth_test in the second File widget and connect it to Predictions.
+Now we want to predict class value on a left-out subset.
+We connect the Remaining Data output from the File widget to Predictions.
 We can now observe class values predicted with Logistic Regression directly in Predictions.

 This site uses cookies to improve your experience.